 “Ultimately minding the body and mending the mind has more to do with wholeness or healing than with curing.
 To be whole means to be a flexible adventurer, ready to meet life’s challenges with engagement and curiosity.
 It means feeling a sense of connection to the whole of life – to other people, to new ideas, to the world around us.
 It means thinking less about “I, me, and mine” and more about how we are all interconnected in the great web of life…It means recognizing that happiness arises within us independent of any external cause and removing the obstructions to that inner peace and happiness that are our birthright as human beings.”

-By transforming our relationship to ourselves and the world around us, nothing has changed, yet everything is different, because we’re different.
+By transforming our relationship to our issuees, ourselves and the world around us, nothing has changed, yet everything is different, because we’re different.
 We’ve changed the lens through which we view and experience ourselves and the world around us.